Thérèse of Lisieux: The "little way"

 In her quest for sanctity and in order to attain holiness and to express her love of God, she believed that it was not necessary to accomplish heroic acts or great deeds.
 She wrote, "Love proves itself by deeds, so how am I to show my love?
 Great deeds are forbidden me.
 The only way I can prove my love is by scattering flowers and these flowers are every little sacrifice, every glance and word, and the doing of the least actions for love."

-The little way of Therese is the foundation of her spirituality.
-Within the Catholic Church Thérèse's way was known for some time as "the little way of spiritual childhood," but Therese actually wrote "little way" only three times, and she never wrote the phrase "spiritual childhood."
+The "little way" of Therese is the foundation of her spirituality.
+Within the Catholic Church Therese's way was known for some time as "the little way of spiritual childhood", but Therese actually wrote "little way" only three times, and she never wrote the phrase "spiritual childhood."
 It was her sister Pauline who, after Therese's death, adopted the phrase "the little way of spiritual childhood" to interpret Therese's path.
-Years after Therese's death, a Carmelite of Lisieux asked Pauline about this phrase and Pauline answered spontaneously "But you know well that Therese never used it!
-It is mine."
-In May 1897, Therese wrote to Father Adolphe Roulland, "My way is all confidence and love."
-To Maurice Bellière she wrote, "and I, with my way, will do more than you, so I hope that one day Jesus will make you walk by the same way as me."
+In May 1897, Therese wrote to Father Adolphe Roulland, "... my way is entirely one of trust and love ..." and: